Neackow/movement_detection/README.md

 ``` bash
 rebar3 grisp build --docker
 ```
-which should generate a “_grisp” folder containing the VM running on the GRiSP.
+which should generate a “__grisp_” folder containing the VM running on the GRiSP.
 However...

 #### _Struggles faced_